snkruti/Docker-Linux-Containerization2021/compare.md

 * For activities with a much shorter lifecycle, **containers** are an excellent option.
 They are perfect for tasks that can only take a few hours, with their quick set-up time.

+## Conclusion

+Containerization and virtualization vary in several aspects, but the key difference is that containers in a single OS instance provide a way to virtualize an OS to run multiple workloads.
+With VMs, to run several OS instances, the hardware is virtualized.
+The container's speed, agility, and portability make it another instrument for streamlining the production of software.